Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/core-extension-beta.md

 3. Configure when the page views are counted by selecting one of the following:
     *   Lifetime
     *   Current Session

-#### Previous Converter

-Trigger the action if the visitor has converted before.

-Select a data element.

-Type the data element in the box, or click the icon and select a data element.

-#### Registered User

-Trigger the action if the visitor is a registered user.

-Select a data element.

-Type the data element in the box, or click the icon and select a data element.

 #### Sessions